Applications open for 2013 Gordon M. Conable Conference Scholarship, sponsored by FTRF

-CHICAGO - The Freedom to Read Foundation (FTRF) has opened applications for the 2012 Gordon M. Conable Conference Scholarship, which will enable a library school student or new professional to attend ALA’s 2012 Annual Conference, held June 21-26 in Anaheim, Calif.
+CHICAGO - The Freedom to Read Foundation (FTRF) has opened applications for the 2013 Gordon M. Conable Conference Scholarship, which will enable a library school student or new professional to attend ALA’s 2013 Annual Conference, to be held June 27-July 2 in Chicago.

 The goal of the Gordon M. Conable Conference Scholarship is to advance two principles that Conable held dear: intellectual freedom and mentorship.

 The scholarship provides for conference registration, transportation, housing for six nights and six days per diem.
 In return, the recipient will be expected to attend various FTRF and other intellectual freedom meetings and events at the conference, consult with a mentor/board member and present a report about their experiences.
-The recipient also will be invited, although not required, to provide daily updates about his or her experience on the Freedom to Read Foundation blog.
+The recipient also will receive a one-year membership to the Freedom to Read Foundation and will be invited, although not required, to provide daily updates about his or her experience on the Freedom to Read Foundation blog.

-The deadline for submitting an application for the 2012 Conable Scholarship is Friday, April 6; the award will be announced in May.
+The deadline for submitting an application for the 2013 Conable Scholarship is Friday, April 5; the award will be announced in late April.

 Gordon Conable was a California librarian and intellectual freedom champion who served several terms as president of the Freedom to Read Foundation.
 He was executive vice president for public libraries at Library Systems and Services (LSSI) in Riverside, Calif., and was responsible for management and performance of LSSI’s public library contracts, including the 30-branch Riverside County, Calif., system.
 He also served as director of the Monroe County (Mich.)
 Library System from 1988–1998.
 During his tenure there, he withstood an intense controversy over Madonna's book “Sex.”
 Before that he was associate director of the Fort Vancouver Regional Library in Washington.
 For his efforts, Conable received the Freedom to Read Foundation Roll of Honor Award and the John Phillip Immroth Memorial Award for “intellectual freedom fighters.”
 In 1994 he was the first librarian recognized as Michigan’s Public Administrator of the Year.